loverajoel/magicplaylist/README.md

 ![title](https://raw.githubusercontent.com/loverajoel/magicplaylist/master/app/img/title-github.jpg)

-Magic Playlist is an inteligent algorythm developed under Spotify's API that enables users to create a playlist based on a song.
+Magic Playlist is an intelligent algorithm developed under Spotify's API that enables users to create a playlist based on a song.

 The algorithm detects the main artists and creates a playlist based on their high rated tracks.
 You can preview each song, remove it and add security attributions such as public or private.
 Give it a name, save it into your Spotify's account and enjoy!